City Services

 The Laconia Tavern

-The Laconia Tavern, built in 1913, was the largest hotel in downtown Laconia until 1969, when it was converted to affordable apartments.
+The Laconia Tavern was the main hotel in downtown Laconia from the late 1930s through the 1960s.
+Built in 1912, the Laconia Tavern had little competition after the nearby Eagle Hotel came down in 1937.
 The Tavern featured a restaurant, bar, coffee shop, and numerous meeting rooms.
 Its most famous guest was President Dwight D. Eisenhower, who stayed at the hotel on June 23, 1955, during his re-election campaign.
+In 1969, the hotel was converted to apartments offering affordable senior housing.

 The former Laconia Tavern on May 16, 2024, as seen from Main Street.
 No longer a hotel, the building is now the Tavern Inn Apartments, subsidized housing offered to senior residents who are all 62 years old or older.
 The Laconia Housing Authority acquired the building in 1997.
 There are 50 apartments in the building.
 Eight apartments are efficiency, and 42 are one-bedroom.